 Economic development, growth and security are the top three priorities to better enhance Flagler County for University of Florida College of Design, Construction and Planning graduate Andy Dance (BLAE ’84).
-Born and raised in Flagler County, Dance officially began his term as County Commissioner for District 1 back in November 2020.
+Raised in Flagler County, Dance officially began his term as County Commissioner for District 1 back in November 2020.

 “It is a huge honor to be able to represent our community,” Dance said.
 “I love this county.”

 Dance’s education and professional career is a main reason why improving safety throughout Flagler County is his priority.
 The Palm Coast resident is very accustomed to promoting safety as a landscape architect graduate plus chairing the local traffic safety team.